-Overview of the NJTPA/NJIT Host-Agency Agreement
+X. Overview of the NJTPA/NJIT Host-Agency Agreement

 A host-agency arrangement was established in 1993 with the New Jersey Institute of Technology (NJIT), a state-funded university.
 Under a Memorandum of Understanding (MOU) which governs all aspects of the agreement, the NJTPA is an affiliate of the university.
 NJTPA staff members are employees of NJIT with the same health, education, leave accrual, collective bargaining, and pension benefits.
-The agreement was just recently updated, effective January 1, 2017 and set to expire January 2022.
+The agreement is set to expire January 2022.